feathersjs/docs/guides/step-by-step/generators/gen-app.md

 Contains the Feathers server.

-- **hooks/** contains your custom hooks, usually those general enough to used with multiple services.
+- **hooks/** contains your custom hooks, usually those general enough to be used with multiple services.
 A simple but useful [logger](https://github.com/feathersjs/feathers-docs/blob/master/examples/step/02/gen1/src/hooks/logger.js) is provided as an example.